ocaml/odoc/CONTRIBUTING.md

 Here's a step-by-step guide to get you set up for HTML contribution:

 1. **Install requirements:**
-   * Install a recent version of [HTML tidy](http://www.html-tidy.org/) (used for HTML validity testing).
+   * Install a recent version of [HTML Tidy](http://www.html-tidy.org/) (used for HTML validity testing).
 Here's how:
-     - On MacOS (should be version 5.6.0 by the date of this writing): `brew install tidy-html5`
+     - On MacOS (should be version 5.8 by the date of this writing): `brew install tidy-html5`
      - On Debian / Ubuntu: `sudo apt-get install tidy`
-   * Install a recent version of [jq](https://github.com/stedolan/jq).
+   * Install a recent version of [`jq`](https://github.com/stedolan/jq).
 Here's how:
      - On MacOS: `brew install jq`
      - On Debian / Ubuntu: `sudo apt-get install jq`

 2. **Set up for development:**
-   Clone the odoc repository, navigate into the new directory, and install dependencies with these commands:
+   Clone the `odoc` repository, navigate into the new directory, and install dependencies with these commands:
    ```
    git clone https://github.com/ocaml/odoc.git
    cd odoc
-   opam pin add --no-action odoc .
-   opam install --with-test --deps-only odoc
+   opam install --with-test --deps-only ./odoc-parser.opam ./odoc.opam
    ```

 3. **Make and test changes:**